dolthub/docs/content/reference/sql/version-control/dolt-system-tables.md

 The format of patterns is a simplified version of gitignore’s patterns:

-- An asterisk "*" matches any number of characters.
+- An asterisk "*"  or ampersand "%" matches any number of characters.
 - The character "?" matches any one character.
 - All other characters match exactly.